-The ordinance will take effect up Florida Department of State. oon its filing with the Office of the Secretary of the The foregoing resolution Commissioners by a motion by Common Commissioner and, wh on was adopted by the Board of County issioner, and seconded by en put to a vote, the result was as follows: ROBERT P. JANES DOUGLAS R. ST. CERN RAY JUDAH ANDREW W. COY JOHN E. ALBION Y DULY PASSED AND ADOPTED O this day of, 2004.
-ATTEST: CHARLIE GREEN, CLERK BOARD OF COUNTY COMMISSIONERS OF LEE COUNTY, FLORIDA By: Deputy Clerk By:, Chairman APPROVED AS TO FORM: By:
+The ordinance will take effect upon its filing with the Office of the Secretary of the Florida Department of State.

+Commissioners by a motion by Commi on was adopted by the Board of County ssioner, and seconded by en put to a vote, the result was as follows: ROBERT P. JANES DOUGLAS R. ST. CERNY RAY JUDAH ANDREW W. COY JOHN E. ALBION / DULY PASSED AND ADOPTED this, 2004.
+ATTEST: CHARLIE GREEN, CLERK BOARD OF COUNTY COMMISSIONERS OF LEE COUNTY, FLORIDA By: Deputy Clerk By: John E. Albion, Chairman APPROVED AS TO FORM: By: